JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Google_Services.md

 It integrates well with other Google services and APIs like HBase for Hadoop and other open-source tools.

 ### Cloud Spanner
 Cloud Spanner is a globally distributed storage solution.
 It has the consistency of a relational database with the scalability of a NoSQL database.
 It is ideal for enterprise applications that demand highly scalable and available services and strong security encryption.
+Some use cases for Cloud Spanner include financial services, retail, and online gaming.

 ### Cloud Firestore
 Firestore, formerly known as Datastore, is a document-based NoSQL database.
-Documents are collections of key-value pairs that allow schemas to be highly flexible.
-Keys do not have to be defined prior to use, which makes document-based NoSQL databases appealing for applications that must accomodate a wide range of attributes.
+Documents are collections of key-value pairs that allow schema to be highly flexible.
+Keys do not have to be defined prior to use, which makes document-based NoSQL databases appealing for applications that must accommodate a wide range of attributes.

 Firestore can be accessed by applications in Compute Engine, Kubernetes Engine, and App Engine via REST API.